 – Kill switch and leak protection: If the VPN connection drops, a kill switch blocks traffic to prevent unprotected exposure.
 DNS and WebRTC leak protection helps keep your identity private.

 – Multi-platform consistency: The same protection applies across devices if you sign in to your account, ensuring continuous privacy even on mobile or desktop.
+What is edge traversal in VPNs: understanding NAT traversal, ICE, STUN, TURN, and edge servers for secure remote access 2026

 Key features to look for in 2025